The Wind in the Willows Trail at Tinkley Gate

 - Free event

-Pick up a free trail map and see if you can spot all of the beautifully designed sculptures as you explore the gardens.
+Pick up a free trail map and see if you can spot all of the beautifully designed sculptures as you explore Tinkley Gate at Woodchester Park.

 Inspired by Kenneth Grahame’s much-loved classic, this contemporary reimagining brings characters Toad, Mole, Ratty the Water Vole and Badger to life, alongside a cast of new friends.
 Through art and storytelling, the trail explores how wildlife, farming, people and the environment are all connected, offering a thoughtful and engaging experience for visitors of all ages.

-Each sculpture has been individually created by artists and thoughtfully positioned throughout the gardens, encouraging visitors to slow down, explore their surroundings and learn more about the connections between nature and people.
+Each sculpture has been individually created by artists and thoughtfully positioned along the shortest pink trail at Woodchester Park, encouraging visitors to slow down, explore their surroundings and learn more about the connections between nature and people.

-Suitable for all ages; the trail will be open to visitors until 28 June.
-The trail is free, as is entry to Woodchester Park.
-Parking charges apply, please see our website for more information.
+Suitable for all ages; the trail will be open to visitors until 12 July.
+Suggested donation of £1 for the trail sheet, entry to Woodchester Park is free.
+Parking charges apply.

 The Animal & Plant Health Agency (APHA) are celebrating 50 years of studying wildlife at Woodchester Park, and their experts have teamed up with artists, storytellers and the National Trust to create this trail.